Turkish Program Dates: 25 June – 23 July 2021

 Hannah Lau is an anthropological archaeologist whose research uses zooarchaeological data to examine the relationship between ancient peoples’ animal management practices, the environment, and sociopolitical complexity.
 She received her Ph.D. in Archaeology from the University of California, Los Angeles (2016) where her work documented social and economic cooperation and coordination in agropastoral production among inhabitants at the Halaf period site of Domuztepe (ca. 6000–5450 BCE) in southeastern Turkey.
 Dr. Lau has fieldwork experience at a number of sites in the Near East and South Caucasus.
 In addition to her work in Turkey, she has worked in Azerbaijan since 2009 in the southeastern province of Lerik and in the Autonomous Republic of Naxçıvan.

 Koç University will issue participation certificates to all students who successfully complete the program.
-Your certificate will be prepared in the language (Turkish or English) you choose to take the program.
+Your certificate will be prepared in the program language you selected (Turkish or English).

 There are no fees for participation in this online program.